-We are at long last living in an era of heightened sensitivity toward the victims of sexual harassment and abuse- and most notably, a willingness to believe them.
+We are at long last living in an era of heightened sensitivity toward the victims of sexual misconduct- and most notably, a willingness to believe them.

 Don't misunderstand me.
-That's a wonderful thing, in itself.
-Numerous victims can finally come forward, identify themselves, and openly bring valid allegations of sexual misconduct to the light without having their credibility challenged at every turn.
+I believe that's an extremely positive thing.
+Genuine victims of sexual misconduct can finally come forward, identify themselves, and openly bring valid allegations to the light without having their credibility challenged at every turn.

 Due to the courage and candor of these women, despicable and unforgivable behavior of men like Larry Nassar, Harvey Weinstein, and others of their ilk is steadily being dragged into the light.
 This is a major sociological shift that's raising consciousness, changing societal standards, increasing the level of legal intolerance, and serving as an effective deterrent.

-The real heros of today's "me too" movement- the brave women and children who have brought down the worst offenders of our generation- all demonstrated their courage, their credibility, their honesty, and most importantly, achieved success, by stepping forward, identifying themselves, and expressing their allegations openly.
+The real heros of today's "me too" movement- the brave women and children who have brought down the worst offenders of our generation- all demonstrated their courage, their credibility, their honesty, and most importantly, their effectiveness, by stepping forward, identifying themselves, and expressing their allegations openly.

 They didn't post their claims anonymously on the internet.

-It's hard to avoid noticing how easily the web can become the 1692 Salem of our generation.
-Although in one terrible way, it's even worse.
+It's hard to avoid noticing how easily anonymous forums on the web can become the 1692 Salem of our generation.
+Although in two key ways, they're worse.

 Anonymous gossip wasn't enough, no matter how graphic.
 The accused, guilty or not, would suffer few if any major consequences until the accusers stepped forward, identified themselves, and made a formal allegation which included a detailed statement, true or not, about exactly what they claim took place.